aninditalearner/testcommands/README.md

 # testcommands
 Repository for learning
-This is only for learning the commands
+//This is only for learning the commands